The Harveytoons Show: Episodes

-The show consisted of Famous Studios-produced cartoons from 1950 to 1964.
-There were 223 theatrical cartoons released during that period, and only 165 cartoons were included in their full format, although the original theatrical titles were changed when Harvey assumed ownership from Famous.
+The show consisted of Famous Studios-produced cartoons from 1950 to 1962.
+There were 223 theatrical cartoons released during that period.
+Only 165 cartoons were included in their full format, although the original theatrical titles were changed when Harvey assumed ownership from Famous.
 The remainder of the 58 cartoons were either only included as fragments or not included.
-Jerry Beck later explained that the trimming of some cartoons was only done to help each episode fit the half-hour format, and some were excluded from the show either from oversight or because the content of those cartoons could be considered un-PC.
+Jerry Beck later explained that the trimming of some cartoons was only done to help each episode fit the half-hour format, and some were excluded from the show either from oversight or because the content of those cartoons could be considered to be not politically correct.

 All original television-produced shorts on the show were either from later TV cartoons featuring Casper and the Film Roman version of Richie Rich, and those were mostly featured in the final season of The Harveytoons Show.

 Each episode included three full cartoons and one "ToonTake" segment.